mattischrome/console-blog/content/posts/album-digest-august-2011/index.md

 - Jon Tajeda
 - Eleven
 title: Album Digest, August 2011
-heroImage: ../../assets/images/defaultHero.jpg
-description: I bought a collection of electronic music this month.
-I mixed them all up in a smart playlist on
 ---
 I bought a collection of electronic music this month.
 I mixed them all up in a smart playlist on iTunes, the smart aspect being to limit to tracks that had been played fewer than five then six then seven times etc. This made sure I was still listening to all the tracks equally often, despite the randomness.